 At Plumm we genuinely believe that clarity is key thus we want to make sure boundaries are respected and you understand what to expect from us.

 We are not an immediate crisis service and we don't employ staff to be on call.
 We're also not a medical service.
-If you think you're having an emotional crisis, please call NHS 111 for non-emergency advice.
-If you think you might harm yourself or someone else, please call the Samaritans on 116 123, ring 999, or go straight to A&E.
+If you think you're having an emotional crisis and if you’re in the UK, please call NHS 111 for non-emergency advice.
+If you think you might harm yourself or someone else, please call the Samaritans on 116 123, ring 999, or go straight to A&E. For all other countries, please refer to these resources.

-Plumm’s therapists and coaches are able to support you if you want to keep on top of your emotional wellbeing.
+Plumm’s mental health providers are able to support you if you want to keep on top of your emotional wellbeing.
 They can work with you if you experience anxiety, depression, or other mental health problems, so long as you're able to manage your wellbeing day-to-day and aren't considering causing harm to yourself or others.
 If you need more support than Plumm can offer, we will work with you to help you find that support.

-All of our therapists are required by the Ethical Framework to have a clinical supervisor.
+All our mental health providers are required by the Ethical Framework to have a clinical supervisor.
 Therapists may discuss some of their work with their clinical supervisor, but if they do, they must keep you anonymous.
 This means they won't tell their clinical supervisors anything that could identify you - they will only discuss clinical matters, such as what technique to employ or how they can support you better.

 Therapy is not advice.
 Our mental health professionals can't tell you how to live your life.
 (Nor would you want them to.)
 Therapy is about helping you find your own answers.